casdoor/casdoor-website/docs/integration/Haskell/Hasura.md

 ## Add a user in Casdoor

-Now that you have the application, but not a user.
-That means you need to create a user and assign the role.
+Create a user and assign a role to the application.

-Go to the "Users" page and click on "Add user" in the top right corner.
-That opens a new page where you can add the new user.
+Go to **Users** → **Add user** to open the new-user page.

 ![Picture showing the users page](/img/integration/Haskell/Hasura/user.png)

 Save the user after adding a username and adding the organization Hasura (other details are optional).

-Now you need to set up a password for your user, which you can do by clicking "manage your password."
+Set a password via "Manage your password".

 Choose a password for your user and confirm it.